 Phonics and Early Reading

-At Stanwell Fields, we use Read Write Inc Phonics in EYFS and KS1.
+At Stanwell Fields, we use Read Write Inc Phonics in EYFS and KS1 to teach reading.

 What is Read Write Inc. Phonics?